turingschool/f1-fall-winter-breaks-exercises/fall/README.md

 No matter which challenges or combinations of challenges you choose to tackle, everyone will submit the link to **one** GitHub gist containing links to all of your work.
 Please use the formatting [in this template]().
 A thread in the cohort slack channel will be pinned to the channel, please drop the link to your gist there by 4pm Sunday, December 1.

+[Here](https://help.github.com/en/github/writing-on-github/creating-gists) is an article about creating a gist.

+Make sure to name your submission gist something like "Leta.md" - your name, with the `.md` file extension!

+"Markdown" is the language used in `.md` files.
+(Yep, yet another language!)
+This is what you'll use when you begin creating `README.md` files in your projects, which are summaries and descriptions of the work you and your team did.

+[Here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a really fantastic markdown formatting cheat sheet!

 ## Challenges

 ### Comp Recreations